IHE/ITI.Topologies/topologies.md

 ### 5.1.7 Disjoint Communities, Intra-community Access, Central Services, Endpoint Access and Data Flow via OrganizationAffiliation

-But there are some cases that would cause this structure to break down, e.g.:
+But there are some cases that would cause this structure to break down.
+For example:
 - We want to reserve partOf to reflect the organizations’ real business relationships, which are unrelated to HIE membership.
-- We want to show organizations that are in the HIE but not accessible at this time (i.e data does not flow).
+- We want to show organizations that are in the HIE but not accessible at this time (i.e., data does not flow).

 We can solve these in a comprehensive directory by using OrganizationAffiliation to model the HIE membership instead, and using two mCSD defined codes: HIEInitiator to reflect Endpoints accessible by members of the HIE, and DocShare-federate-int to reflect that the affiliation supports federated document sharing through these Endpoints to its members.
 In other words, Endpoints belonging to the OrganizationAffiliation.organization will share documents from the OrganizationAffiliation.participatingOrganization federated organizations.